melchior729/rock-paper-scissors/README.md

 ## How to Run
 1. Clone the repository.
 2. Open `index.html` in any modern web browser.
-3. Use the console or UI buttons to play.
+3. Use the UI buttons to play.

 ## Logic Overview
 * **Input**: User selects Rock, Paper, or Scissors.